sprblm/CTFG-Wikidata/README.md

 (e.g. syncing attributes of the entity between the two databases).

 # Process
-1. Extract: Pull CTFG records (of relevant `Type`s, like "Organization").
+1. Extract: Pull a sample of CTFG records.
-1. Extract: Search Wikidata for IDs to match any Orgs that don't have one yet.
+1. Extract: Search Wikidata for IDs to match any Listings that don't have one yet.
 1. Load: Update CTFG with (possibly multiple) matching Wikidata IDs.
 1. Load: For well-matched Wikidata IDs, pull entire record into special field of CTFG.
 1. Transform: Present suggested updates in new field(s) of CTFG DB.